3 Types of Hammers Every DIYer Should Know (and When to Use Them)

 - A smooth, slightly convex (belled) face is preferable for finish work.
 In claw hammers, flat faces are usually an indication of second-rate goods.

 Pulling a nail puts tremendous wrenching stresses on a hammer.
 If you favor a wood-handled hammer (and many of us do), use it sparingly for pulling nails.
 Keep a pair of nail pullers or a wrecking bar handy in your tool bag for pulling all nails larger than eight pennies (two-and-a-half-inch-long nails).

 The ball peen hammer is not essential for the woodworker’s toolbox.
-But when it comes to driving cold chisels, the claw hammer isn’t the right tool, so having a club hammer (see below) or a ball peen at hand is a good idea.
+But when it comes to driving cold chisels, the claw hammer isn’t the right tool, so having a ball peen hammer or a club hammer (see below) is a good idea.
 The ball peen can also be used for driving heavy nails and other tasks where its weight and hardness is an asset.

-The club hammer and its bigger brethren, the sledgehammers, are used to drive stakes or cold chisels and to demolish masonry.
+Like its bigger brethren, the sledgehammers, the club hammer is used to drive stakes or cold chisels and to demolish masonry.
 They are sometimes called hand-drilling hammers because they are often used to drive masonry drills.

 In using this tool, let the weight of the club hammer’s head do as much of the work as possible.
 For light blows, the weight alone will provide sufficient force; merely allow the head to drop on the object being hammered.
 For more force, swing the tool as you would other hammers, again with a firm but not rigid grip.
 This is especially important when using the club hammer for demolition, as the shock of striking a masonry wall, for example, will carry through to your arm if you hold the hammer too tightly, putting you at risk of wrist, elbow, or even shoulder soreness.